a-type/website/src/pages/blog/lofi-intro.md

 I'm still in pursuit of something I can build and host myself.
 Something which embraces simplicity as much as possible for as long as possible.
 Something which won't steer me into a scale trap, costing more and more in time and money until I am forced to sacrifice control to keep the machine alive.
 Or at least stave off that moment as long as possible, allowing me to explore and experiment.

 I also want to avoid unknown unknowns as much as I can.
 Of course, the point is they're 'unknown,' right?
 Avoiding something you can't anticipate is a matter of strategy, I think.
-I choose to take a pass on emerging paradigms, like peer-to-peer, in favor of paradigms where at least some of my problems (like authentication and identity) are so thoroughly solved it's boring.
+I chose to pass on emerging paradigms, like peer-to-peer, in favor of paradigms where at least some of my problems (like authentication and identity) are so thoroughly solved it's boring.

 And in the principle of local-first, I'd love to have a system where local usage is free, for me and everyone else.
 A static webpage which provides the core of the product that I can host indefinitely for the cost of a domain name.
 It's such a nice feeling to imagine that people who want to can still use my software even if I can't manage to make it work as a hosted service business.

 Simplicity is a difficult thing to accomplish.
 It requires a lot of focus, and often, compromise.

-# Creating lofi
+# Creating Verdant

-So I decided to begin from these ideas, combine it with my product goals for [Aglio](https://aglio.gfor.rest), and identify priorities which would guide my implementation.
+So I decided to begin from these ideas, combine it with my product goals for [Gnocchi](https://gnocchi.biscuits.club), and identify priorities which would guide my implementation.

-1. **Cloud syncing**: My devices should not have to be online concurrently to sync with each other.
+1. **Cloud syncing**: My devices should not have to be online concurrently to sync with each other, like with peer-to-peer.
 2. **Storage friendly** Storage usage should grow and _shrink_ relative to the undeleted data I am storing.
 'Deleted' data should eventually be truly deleted.
 3. **Traditionally authorized** Authentication should not be a concern of the data layer.
 Any authorization should have a trusted user identity to work with.
 4. **Multiplayer-ready** Conflicts should be resolved automatically and instantly, within reason.